Suryansh-Dey/suryansh-dey.github.io/vinaiak/trainingPortal/README.md

 # vinAIak training portal documentation
 It is a website, for DESKTOP ONLY, to `train` the chat bot provided by vinAIak to your organisation.
 `train`: Editing the data based on which the chat bot will reply.

-**Note**: Chat bot supports [markdown formatting](https://www.markdownguide.org/basic-syntax/)
-for Eg. To create a bullet point
-- like this simply start a line with - followed by a whitespace
-to create a numbered bullet point
-1. like this simply write the number followed by a . then a whitespace
-However formatted markdown won't be visible inside [editor](#editor), for simplicity, but will be when the chat bot replies
 ## Choosing topics
 After you login with your credentials, you will see a line of `topics` upon which the chatbot is trained.
 Now, `topics` can be of two types:
 - `File`: It contains the data, which can be text and files, based on which the bot will reply when question is asked related to that topic.
 Clicking on it opens the `editor`.